wetwicky/inm5151-asteroid-frontend/README.md

 You might need to run these commands as root/administrator according to your setup.

 - Build the docker compose: `docker-compose build`
+- Run the docker compose: `docker-compose up`
+- Create the table by visiting [http://localhost:4000/init-table]()

 ## How to run